crs4/rocrate-validator/docs/3_how_it_works.rst

     property indicates which profile the RO-Crate claims to conform to.

 2. **Profile Matching**:

     - If a precise match is found for the `conformsTo` property, that profile is selected for validation.

     - If no precise match is found, the system will:

-      - **(Interactive Mode)** The system will prompt the user to select a profile from the list of candidate profiles if interactive mode is enabled (available only through the CLI)
+      - **Interactive Mode:** the system will prompt the user to select a profile from the list of candidate profiles if interactive mode is enabled (available only through the CLI)

-      - **(Non-Interactive Mode)** the system will use all candidate profiles for validation if interactive mode is not enabled.
+      - **Non-Interactive Mode:** the system will use all candidate profiles for validation if interactive mode is not enabled.

 3. **Profile Versioning**:
     - If the user does not specify a version of the profile, the validator will default to